-It’s a cooperative learning strategy developed brothers David and Roger Johnson to engage small groups of students in the discussion of controversial issues.
-Through a series of steps, add to their understanding of an issue or question.
+It’s a cooperative learning strategy developed by brothers David and Roger Johnson to engage small groups of students in the discussion of controversial issues.
+Through a series of steps, students add to their understanding of an issue or question.
 After students have fully explored and analyzed the pro and con arguments on an issue or question, they work as a group to reach a consensus on the issue.

 So it’s not a debate.
 There are no winners and losers here.
 We’re just trying to find the best answer to the question.
 But looking at pros and cons gives kids the chance to look at multiple perspectives without the pressure of having to “win.”

 Feel free to head over to the original Johnson brothers article and get their research and instructions.
 And you’re done.
 But we had a great conversation about what it can look like in the classroom so don’t be afraid to head back here for a few more tips and tricks.